SAP-archive/teched2020-DAT162/exercises/ex4/README.md

 ## Exercise 4.1 - Accessing the anonymization reports

-For this exercise we need to navigate to the SAP HANA Cockpit and locate the anonymization reports.
+For this exercise we need to navigate to the SAP HANA Cockpit and locate the anonymization reports. **Note:** if you have the SAP HANA Cockpit still open from Exercise 0, you can skip step 1-3.

 1. Navigate to https://account.hanatrial.ondemand.com and enter your trial account
 <br>![](/exercises/ex4/images/account_hanatrial.png)